-The hidden disabilities sunflower scheme is an international programme that enables people with non-visible disabilities a discrete way to indicate to staff at participating organisations that they have a hidden disability and may need a little extra support, guidance, understanding, or time.
+CAA supports the global Hidden Disabilities Sunflower Lanyard Scheme.
+This is an international programme that enables people with non-visible disabilities a discrete way to indicate to staff at participating organisations that they have a hidden disability.
+And may need a little extra support, guidance, understanding, or time with airport processes.

-If you have a disability that isn’t immediately obvious to airport and AvSec staff, such as; autism, ADHD, dementia, a hearing or visual or impairment, anxiety (or one of the many invisible disabilities) you may want to wear a hidden disability sunflower lanyard at the airport.
+If you or someone you’re travelling with, have a disability that isn’t immediately obvious to airport and AvSec staff, such as; autism, ADHD, dementia, a hearing or visual or impairment, anxiety (or one of the many invisible disabilities) you may want to wear a hidden disability sunflower lanyard at the airport.

 What to expect when you are wearing a lanyard

-Airport and AvSec staff are trained to recognise the sunflower lanyard and to provide you with any help you may need at the different stages of your journey through the airport.
-For example, if you are feeling overwhelmed, staff can slow down the process for you, keep things quiet and offer extra assurance.
+Airport and AvSec staff are trained to recognise the sunflower lanyard (at both participating and non-participating airports) and will do their best to provide you assistance as you journey through the airport.
+For example, if you’re feeling overwhelmed, staff may be able to slow down the process for you, keep things quiet and offer extra assurance.

 More about the hidden disabilities scheme(external link)